Frequently Asked Questions

-Do I need to bring my passport?If you are coming on an Irish Sea Cruise please don't forget your passport.
+Do I need to bring my passport?If you are coming on an Irish Sea Cruise or a Coastal Skipper Course please don't forget your passport.
 We also recommend you bring an EH1C (formerly E111) available form your local Post Office or online at www.dh.gov.uk.
 Passports are not required on any other cruises.

 Whats included in my fee?All of our cruises are fully inclusive of accommodation onboard, mooring fees, all meals onboard except for one evening meal, the usually the last evening, when we may eat ashore.
 If you want to hire wet weather gear this is available, but this is for sailing and is not really suitable for walking.
 All your bed linen is provided as are towels.